-In 2008 San Antonio Entrepreneur Sardar Biglari purchased the chain which had only shrunk further after leaving Texas.
-He began another wave of expansion including news stores in Houston.
-These would be built at a much slower place with construction lasting from 2008-2013.
+In 2008 San Antonio Entrepreneur Sardar Biglari purchased the chain, which had only shrunk further after leaving Texas.
+He began another wave of expansion, including news stores in Houston.
+These would be built at a much slower pace, with construction lasting from 2008-2013.
 When they first opened, Steak n Shake was well received.
-Bigger issues within the company would make their way down the chain of command.
+More significant issues within the company would make their way down the chain of command.
 The stores would develop a reputation for slow and often poor service, albeit good food.
-The expansion undertaken by Biglari was composed of company owned stores which were quickly becoming unprofitable.
-Throughout 2018 and 2019 the Houston locations would sporadically close while attempting to switch to franchised ownership.
-During the COVID crisis the final blow was dealt with all Houston locations permanently closing by the end of June 2020.
+The expansion undertaken by Biglari was composed of company-owned stores, which were quickly becoming unprofitable.
+Throughout 2018 and 2019, the Houston locations would sporadically close while attempting to switch to franchised ownership.
+During the COVID crisis, the final blow was dealt with all Houston locations permanently closing by the end of June 2020.
 Since the closing of these stores, local C-Store chain, Now & Forever has reopened a Counter Service only location within one of their stores at 13905 Westheimer Rd, Houston, TX 77077.

 |2227 Gessner Rd Houston, TX||1976-1978 Sold to Grandy's, Now Taqueria Cancun|

 |8111 S Gessner Rd Houston, TX||1976-1978 Sold to Grandy's, Now Taqueria Arandas|

 |5322 Farm to Market 1960 Rd W Houston, TX||1976-1978 Sold to Grandy's, Demolished 2018|

 |3730 Kirby Dr Houston, TX||1976-1978 Sold to Grandy's, Later Demolished|

 |5745 Westheimer Rd Houston, TX||1976-1978 Sold to Grandy's, Now James Coney Island, Highly remodeled|